Achievable logoAchievable logo

 Name changes

 As discussed above, a customer must be identified on an order ticket.
 What if the customer changes their name?
-For example, let’s assume a customer gets married and changes their last name.
-Shortly after being married, the customer requests for their name to be changed within the broker-dealer’s system.
-At the same time, the customer submits a trade request.
-FINRA Rule 4515 requires the name change be reviewed and approved by a securities principal before any trades can be executed.
+For example, assume a customer gets married and changes their last name.
+Shortly after, the customer asks the broker-dealer to update their name in the firm’s system and also submits a trade request.

 Trade confirmations